Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Optimization Approach

 The stochastic augmented Lagrangian (AL) method is shown in Algorithm~\ref{alg:algorithmAugLagr}.
 The inner loop is an adaptation of the randomized mini-batch stochastic gradient (RSG) method from \cite{Ghadimi2016}.
 In deterministic AL methods, the inner loop is in practice only solved up to a given error tolerance, leading to an \textit{inexact} augmented Lagrangian method.
-Deterministic termination conditions for the inner loop typically rely on conditions of the following type: $\vec{u}^{k+1}$ is chosen as the first point of the corresponding iterative procedure satisfying
+Deterministic termination conditions for the inner loop typically rely on conditions of the following type: $u^{k+1}$ is chosen as the first point of the corresponding iterative procedure satisfying

-with the error disappearing asymptotically, i.e., $\vec{\varepsilon}_k \rightarrow \vec{0}$ as $k \rightarrow \infty$.
+with the error disappearing asymptotically, i.e., $\varepsilon_k \rightarrow 0$ as $k \rightarrow \infty$.
 Stochastic methods like the kind used here can only provide probabilistic error bounds; termination conditions are based on a priori estimates and result in stochastic errors.
 The outer loop corresponds to the augmented Lagrangian (AL) method with a safeguarding procedure as described in \cite{kanzow2018error}; see also \cite{Steck2018}.
-A feature of this procedure is that instead of using the Lagrange multiplier in the subproblem in line 4, one chooses a proxy function from a bounded set $B$, which is essential for achieving global convergence.
+A feature of this procedure is that instead of using the Lagrange multiplier $\vec{\lambda}$ in the subproblem in line 4, one chooses a function $\vec{w}$ from a bounded set $B$, which is essential for achieving global convergence.
 In practice, this should be chosen in such a way so that the projection is easy to compute, i.e., box constraints are appropriate.
-A natural choice is $\vec{w}^k:=\pi_B(\vec{\lambda}^k)$.
+A natural choice is $\vec{w}^k:=\pi_B(\vec{\lambda}^k)$ for a closed and convex set $B$.
+For the algorithm, we define a infeasibility measure and its induced sequence by